 If you live in Japan and haven’t yet stayed in one then you really have no excuse.
 Love hotels offer a particularly welcome experience in the winter.
 Since most Japanese apartments offer practically no insulation (I measured the outdoor temperature at just one degree lower than my bedroom last January) and generally no bath to speak of, a love hotel can be a great way to enjoy some quality time with your partner, under less than three duvets and seven layers of clothing!

-For regulars, the loyalty cards come with fantastic savings on rests, stays and for food and drink.
-Usually, you get a card by buying it from vending machine in your room.
+For regulars, the loyalty cards come with fantastic savings on rests, stays, and food and drink.
+Usually, you get a card by buying it from a vending machine in your room.